M74 is an independent, family-run, Scottish furniture company.

 We made our own.

 In the late summer of 2018 we started our own furniture company, and opened our first bricks and mortar shop: M74, at number 74 the High Street in the historic Royal Burgh of Linlithgow - less than 3 miles from our workshop and studio.

 Towards the end of 2017, after too many years of working too many hours in windowless, rather soulless industrial spaces - and by now with a growing team of talented and hardworking craftsmen to help us realise our designs - we stumbled across the tumbled-down bones of an old wooden sawmill building (whilst being dragged around by our wild little workshop dog, Ash) nestled in mature spruce woodland in the Bathgate Hills, in the locally beloved Beecraigs Country Park.

 The sawmill was difficult to access, had gaping holes in the walls, no running water and no insulation.
 It was also much too big.

 We fell in love instantly, and begged the council to let us restore it.

-Then, over a particularly brutal winter in early 2018, we enlisted the help of my dad (who also designs and builds unique one-off houses, including the one I grew up in) to manage our team of maker’s, pulled on our thermals, and spent two gruelling months comprehensively rebuilding and renovating the space.
+Then, over a particularly brutal winter in early 2017, we enlisted the help of my dad (who also designs and builds unique one-off houses, including the one I grew up in) to manage our team of maker’s, pulled on our thermals, and spent three gruelling months comprehensively rebuilding and renovating the space.